astrohart/MFR/MFR.FileSystem.Helpers.Tests/README.md

 ##### Remarks

-This object allows access to the user projectFileRenamerConfiguration and the actions associated with it.
+This object allows access to the user configuration and the actions associated with it.

 <a name='M-MFR-FileSystem-Helpers-Tests-FileInfoExtensionsTests-Cleanup'></a>